rest-for-physics/framework/doc/Chapters/7-base-class-interface-reference.md

 ### TRestMetadata

-This is an abstract class inherted from TNamed (TNamed is inherted from TObject).
-To write a TRestMetadata inherted class, there is a pure virtual method InitFromConfigFile() which everyone needs to implement.
+This is an abstract class inherited from TNamed (TNamed is inherited from TObject).
+To write a TRestMetadata inherited class, there is a pure virtual method InitFromConfigFile() which everyone needs to implement.
 This method defines how this class loads data from rml config file.
 As there is too many methods in the class, we just explain roughly its usage here.
 For detailed class reference, check the